 IMPORTANT: Each pattern download consists of ONE 8½” x 11″ sheet.
 You must print the PDF files at 100%.
 DO NOT SCALE to fit the page.

-- From the Insul-Bright, use the pattern to cut FOUR mitts.
+- From the thermal batting, use the pattern to cut FOUR mitts.
 Cut two with the thumb facing left, and two with the thumb facing right.

-- Fold the exterior fabric for mitt one (Cypress Pools in our sample) wrong sides together, and use the pattern to cut TWO mitts.
+- Fold the exterior fabric for mitt one wrong sides together and use the pattern to cut TWO mitts.

-- Fold the exterior fabric for mitt two (Moss Fields in our sample), wrong sides together, and use the pattern to cut TWO mitts.
+- Fold the exterior fabric for mitt two wrong sides together and use the pattern to cut TWO mitts.

-- From the lining fabric for mitt one, which is also the binding and loop fabric (Cypress Speckled Dots in our sample), cut the following:
+- From the lining fabric for mitt one, which is also the binding and loop fabric for BOTH mitts cut the following:

 Fold the fabric, wrong sides together, and use the pattern to cut TWO mitts

-- Fold the lining fabric for mitt two (Moss Trails in our sample), wrong sides together, and use the pattern to cut TWO mitts.
+- Fold the lining fabric for mitt two wrong sides together, and use the pattern to cut TWO mitts.

 NOTE: You are folding the fabric each time so you don’t end up with two left or two right hands.

-- When done, for each mitt, you should have two of each layer (exterior, thermal and lining) that match up when placed together.
+- When done, for each mitt, you should have two of each layer (exterior, thermal batting, lining) that match up when placed together.

 At Your Sewing Machine & Ironing Board

-- Place a thermal mitt right side up (shiny side up) on your work surface.
+- Place a thermal batting mitt right side up (shiny side up) on your work surface.

 - Place an exterior mitt right side up on top of the thermal mitt.